This tutorial contains a small dual-axis sample data set and a step-by-step

 The tomogram generation process creates many large, intermediate files.
 The Intermediate file cleanup box lists what we consider intermediate, nonessential files that can be deleted.
 Once you are satisfied that the final tomogram is truly final, you can select by highlighting the intermediate files and pressing the Delete Selected button.
 To highlight all files, click on one file and then press the keys Ctrl and A together (Command and A in Mac OS).

 The final, dual-axis tomogram is named BB_rec.mrc and can be viewed outside of Etomo using the command, 3dmod BB_rec.mrc.
 Refer to the Introduction to 3dmod for information about modeling the many cellular features in the tomogram.
 This was an easy data set and you will likely encounter more problems with your own data, so it is best to read through the Tomography Guide as you start working on a real data set.
-Also, you will be able to use Etomo more effectively if you read Using Etomo , which explains features such as accessing help and setting up parallel processing.
+Also, you will be able to use Etomo more effectively if you read Using Etomo , which explains features such as accessing help, using templates, and options when using parallel processing.
 Finally, you can see the potential of batch processing for speeding up reconstruction if you process this data set using the directions in the Batch Reconstruction Tutorial.